bunyaminergen/awesome-speech-dataset/README.md

 * Not open source: Limited access due to insufficient publicly available information, many aspects being confidential, or availability restricted only to paid access.

-* Out of date: Dataset is older than five years, indicating potential obsolescence.
+* Out of date: Dataset is older than two years, indicating potential obsolescence.

 * Specific tasks: Dataset is tailored for highly specialized subtasks or very specific applications.